 Today, the Bar Convent is England’s oldest living convent.
 It hosts a Living Heritage Centre, which tells the story of the convent itself, its origins in the vision of Mary Ward and her determination to educate Catholic girls, and the work of the Congregation of Jesus today.
 While the sisters no longer run All Saints School, which is still on the site, the Bar Convent is a centre for education, and we welcome groups, researchers and CJ and IBVM visitors from all over the world.
 It is also a centre for hospitality, with a bed and breakfast and café.

 Since it was founded with the help of the Ampleforth Benedictines in 1987, the St Bede’s Pastoral Centre has provided an ecumenical resource for all those searching for God, and training for those who seek to accompany the journey of others.

 As well as offering a range of lectures and courses from visiting speakers, St Bede’s runs a regular programme of training for spiritual directors.
 St Bede’s is a place of acceptance and healing, and it plays a vital role in offering support to voluntary agencies working with those on the margins of society.

 For many years, the mission of the English province centred on school-based education.
 The Bar Convent was our first school, opened in York in 1686; this was followed by St Mary’s Ascot in 1885, St Mary’s Cambridge in 1898, St Mary’s Hampstead in 1926 and St Mary’s Shaftesbury in 1945.
-All of these schools are now run by lay trusts, who continue the work of handing on to a new generation Mary Ward’s vision of women –and men– who can do great things in the service of God and others.
+With the exception of St Mary’s Shaftesbury, which closed in 2020, all of these schools are now run by lay trusts, who continue the work of handing on to a new generation Mary Ward’s vision of women –and men– who can do great things in the service of God and others.